-In case you need to disable auto-start service then you can use the following commands
+In case you need to disable the auto-start service then you can use the following commands

 chkconfig httpd off chkconfig --del httpd

 Configuring auto-start services in Ubuntu is slightly different.
-Let’s say script name is nginx
+Let’s say the script name is Nginx

 - Login to Ubuntu server with root

 - Reboot the server to ensure services are started.